woelper/diskspace-insight/README.md

 # diskspace-insight
-Rust library to gather info about what files use up space
+Rust library to gather to see what eats up your disk space

+See https://github.com/woelper/birdseye for a GUI app using this.

 ![Rust](https://github.com/woelper/diskspace-insight/workflows/Rust/badge.svg)